 Health Care Professional Information

-In vitro studies indicate that EPO may inhibit platelet aggregation (6) (7) but clinical data are inconsistent.
+In vitro studies indicate that evening primrose oil may inhibit platelet aggregation (6) (7) but clinical data are inconsistent.

-Small studies suggest its effectiveness against atopic dermatitis (18) and 5-azacitidine-induced skin reactions in patients with myelodysplastic syndromes (MLD) (19), and in preventing weight regain following extensive weight loss (5).
+Small studies suggest its effectiveness against atopic dermatitis (18) and 5-azacitidine-induced skin reactions in patients with myelodysplastic syndromes (MDS) (19), but conclusions of a systematic review do not support use of evening primrose oil for eczema (23).

 Evening primrose oil has not been studied extensively for cancer, but data from one study indicate that GLA may be an effective adjunctive therapy for breast cancer (4).
 More studies are needed.

-Reduced seizure threshold has been reported with a combination of EPO and phenothiazine antipsychotics (9).
+Reduced seizure threshold has been reported with a combination of evening primrose oil and phenothiazine antipsychotics (9).

-Although EPO does not have intrinsic estrogenic properties, some commercial products combine EPO with phytoestrogens.
-Therefore patients with hormone-sensitive cancer should use EPO products with caution.
+Although evening primrose oil does not have intrinsic estrogenic properties, some commercial products combine evening primrose oil with phytoestrogens.
+Therefore patients with hormone-sensitive cancer should use evening primrose oil products with caution.

 - Cancer treatment